 Account-based marketing is consuming and demanding.
 Accurate data, or more precisely, the lack of it, is the major roadblock that many organizations face when trying to implement ABM.

 Therefore, choosing the right ABM technology is the first step you need to take if you want to run the ABM marathon.
 Fortunately, sales tech is developing at a terrific speed!
-Each day, more and more apps and platforms are helping you make sense of the data and put it into good use as you implement your ABM strategy.
+Each day, more and more apps and platforms are helping you make sense of the data and put it to good use as you implement your ABM strategy.

 Vainu is one of these platforms.
 We collect an enormous amount of information from millions of open data sources, and our machine learning algorithms analyze it so you can implement it into your sales and marketing process.
 If you want to know more about Vainu, don't hesitate to contact us.